Learn how to use the science of breathing to achieve optimum health.

 The Science

-Are you aware that your mouth breathing habit can have serious implications for your health?
-Recent studies from the American Academy of Otolaryngology suggest that more than half of all adults and even more kids suffer from mouth breathing.
+Habitual mouth breathing can have serious implications for your health.
+Recent studies from the American Academy of Otolaryngology suggest that more than half of all adults—and even more kids—suffer from mouth breathing.
+This seemingly innocuous habit can have far-reaching consequences, affecting your cardiovascular system, metabolism, posture, dental health, sleep, emotional well-being, and more.

-- 79.2% of people who mouth breathe are more likely to suffer from asthma, allergies and other respiratory issues.
+• 79.2% of people who mouth breathe are more likely to suffer from asthma, allergies, and other respiratory issues.

-- It can also cause snoring, shallow sleep, and insomnia.
+• It can also cause snoring, shallow sleep, and insomnia.

-- Your risk of respiratory diseases increases.
+• Your risk of respiratory diseases increases.

-- Headaches due to oxygen deprivation become more common.
+• Headaches due to oxygen deprivation become more common.

-- Memory problems, poor digestion, and high blood pressure can all result.
+• Memory problems, poor digestion, and high blood pressure can all result.

-- Low oxygen levels in the brain are also a risk.
+• Low oxygen levels in the brain are also a risk.

 Mouth breathing can have a seriously detrimental effect on your health, so it’s important to be aware of the risks and take steps to prevent it.

-02 What about snoring?
+What about snoring?

 Causes of Snoring:

-- Sleep position: Sleeping on your back can cause the muscles and tissues in your throat to relax, resulting in snoring.
+• Sleep position: Sleeping on your back can cause the muscles and tissues in your throat to relax, resulting in snoring.

-- Nasal problems: Allergies and other nasal issues can cause inflammation which can lead to snoring.
+• Nasal problems: Allergies and other nasal issues can cause inflammation which can lead to snoring.

-- Weight gain: Excessive weight or obesity can cause the tissues in the throat to become overworked, leading to snoring.
+• Weight gain: Excessive weight or obesity can cause the tissues in the throat to become overworked, leading to snoring.

-- Alcohol and sedatives: Alcohol and sedatives relax the throat muscles, which can lead to snoring.
+• Alcohol and sedatives: Alcohol and sedatives relax the throat muscles, which can lead to snoring.

 Why Snoring Is Bad For You:

-- Poor sleep quality: Snoring can cause poor quality sleep, leading to problems with concentration, memory, and overall health.
+• Poor sleep quality: Snoring can cause poor quality sleep, leading to problems with concentration, memory, and overall health.

-- Cardiovascular problems: Snoring can lead to high blood pressure, stroke, and heart disease.
+• Cardiovascular problems: Snoring can lead to high blood pressure, stroke, and heart disease.

-- Sleep deprivation: Snoring can lead to sleep deprivation, which can cause a variety of issues such as fatigue and irritability.
+• Sleep deprivation: Snoring can lead to sleep deprivation, which can cause a variety of issues such as fatigue and irritability.

-- Relationship issues: Snoring can cause problems in relationships, as it can be extremely disruptive to a partner’s sleep.
+• Relationship issues: Snoring can cause problems in relationships, as it can be extremely disruptive to a partner’s sleep.

 Snoring can have a significant impact on both your physical and mental health.
 By understanding the causes of snoring, you can take steps to address the problem and improve your quality of life.
 Whether it is changing your sleep position, getting treatment for allergies or losing weight, there are a number of ways to reduce snoring and its associated risks.